aaronsb/playtui/docs/ui-layout.md

 ### Layout Scaling
 - Components should scale proportionally with terminal window size
-- Maintain aspect ratios (60/25/15 vertical, 33/34/33 horizontal where applicable)
+- Maintain aspect ratios (60/25/15 vertical, 80/20 horizontal for control row)
 - Ensure minimum usable dimensions for each component

+### Button Styling
+- Each button should have:
+  * Consistent padding around the icon
+  * Highlight effect when focused
+  * Shadow effect for depth
+  * Clear visual feedback on press
+  * Nerdfont icon centered in button area
+  * Special red highlight for record button when active

 ### Focus Management
 - Implement focus tracking in UI state